 - Balancing the need for retention with collaboration needs of information workers is paramount for all organizations.
 Allowing retained content to live within Office 365 will improve the end-user experience by eliminating the need to “go elsewhere” for retained records (I acknowledge not all third-party products will require this however)

-- If the content is retained within Office 365 rather than being stored elsewhere, it can be protected with features within the Microsoft 365 product stack
+- If the content is retained within Office 365 rather than being stored elsewhere, it can be protected with features within the Microsoft Purview product stack

-- If content is retained within Office 365 rather than being stored elsewhere, it is discoverable via eDiscovery (either Core or Advanced eDiscovery)
+- If content is retained within Office 365 rather than being stored elsewhere, it is discoverable via eDiscovery (either Standard or Premium eDiscovery)